Internet2/class-fall23-IaC-Repository-RCIR/Usecases/Intelligent Storage Solution/azure/Readme.md

 ## Create storage account and its management policy

-Using the last access time of a blob rather than the modification time as the determinant of when to move a blob to a cooler tier might make more sense.
-However, this apparently requires that the
-"last access time based tracking policy must be enabled before using its specific actions in object lifecycle management policy," (the error message returned from `tf apply`), but it's not obvious how to do that.
+Disabling public network access interfered with creating a storage container.
+Need to look into that.

-Also, Azure storage has hot, cool, cold and archive tiers, but the strings to set these values in Terraform (such as `tier_to_cool_after_days_since_modification_greater_than`) seem not to have a cold analog.
+Azure storage has hot, cool, cold and archive tiers, but the strings to set these values in Terraform (such as `tier_to_cool_after_days_since_modification_greater_than`) seem not to have a cold analog.